dermesser/leveldb-rs/README.md

 ## Status

 * User-facing methods exist: Read/Write/Delete; snapshots; iteration
-* Compaction is supported, but no manual ones.
+* Compaction is supported, including manual ones.
 * Fully synchronous: Efficiency gains by using non-atomic types, but writes may occasionally block during a compaction.
-* Compatibility: Not yet assessed.
+In --release mode, an average compaction takes 0.2-0.5 seconds.
+* Compatibility with the original: Compression is not implemented so far; this works as long as compression is disabled in the original.
+* Performance is usually on par with the original, except in cases where the original implementation makes use of multithreading (e.g., background compactions).

 ## Goals